sag-gov-integration-unit/webmethods-container-deployments/aws_ecs/api_management/apigateway-with-apiportal/dockercompose-apigateway-with-apiportal/README.md

 # Using Docker-compose to deploy webmethods API Management in AWS Elastic Container Server (ECS)

+For more details about Docker and AWS ECS integration, read https://docs.docker.com/cloud/ecs-integration/

 NOTE: This example is more of a quick start than a real production-ready deployment type.

 ## Pre-requisites